Toward Autonomous Soft Robotic Endovascular Navigation via Imitation Learning: Related Work

 There have been limited attempts to achieve autonomous tool navigation through pure IL.
-As an example, Zhao et al.~\cite{Zhao2022} trained a generative adversarial network (GAN) on expert demonstrations of aortic arch catheterization.
-Peloso et al.~\cite{Peloso2025} employed behavioral cloning for mitral valve repair.
-However, both these works are limited to path planning, thus not addressing the difficulties of dexterous tool manipulation.
-In other surgical domains, end-to-end IL has been highly successful~\cite{Kim2025}, but it has yet to be adapted to the unique challenges of endovascular surgery.
-Further, explicit goal-conditioning, which is unaddressed by previous end-to-end IL surgical models, is required to generalize to arbitrarily-shaped vessels.
+For example, Zhao et al.~\cite{Zhao2022} trained a generative adversarial network (GAN) for aortic arch path planning, and Peloso et al.~\cite{Peloso2025} used behavioral cloning for mitral valve path planning; neither addresses dexterous tool manipulation.
+End-to-end IL has succeeded in other surgical domains~\cite{Kim2025}, but has not been adapted to endovascular challenges, including multiple potential goal locations that necessitate goal-conditioning and the coupled sensing-action problem of contrast management.

+Further, explicit goal-conditioning, which is unaddressed by previous end-to-end IL surgical policies, is required to generalize to arbitrarily-shaped vessels.
 Outside of surgery, goal-conditioned IL strategies specify a task objective in a variety of ways, including images of the goal state in robotic manipulation~\cite{Sundaresan2025}, and waypoints in autonomous driving~\cite{Chen2019}.
+Our goal map is related to distance-transform inputs used in vision models~\cite{MaDistSeg2020}, as well as potential-field, value-map~\cite{TamarValue2016}, and waypoint-heatmap~\cite{Krantz2021ICCV} navigation.
+However, we do not use the map as an explicit trajectory or model-based controller.
+Instead, the goal map conditions an end-to-end policy, allowing the robot to learn local maneuvers such as leveraging wall contact, retraction, and recovery from overshoot.